Quantum simulation of weak-field light-matter interactions: Simulation through response functions

-The transformed Hamiltonian makes it seem like the system is only coupled to a single field mode.
-However, the behavior of the operators will result in different dynamics.
-In particular, due to Eq.~(\ref{eq:dbt_rule}) the interaction Hamiltonian provides an additional, nonunitary term at linear order that must be included when propagating the dynamics; the time evolution operator for a short interval is
+The form of the transformed Hamiltonian, $\hat{H}_{M-F}(t)$, makes it seem like the system is only coupled to a single field mode.
+However, the behavior of the $\hat{dB}_t$ operators will result in different dynamics.
+In particular, due to Eq.~(\ref{eq:dbt_rule}) the interaction Hamiltonian provides an additional, nonunitary term at linear order that must be included when propagating the dynamics; to see this explicitly, note that the time evolution operator for a short interval is

 Due to the nonunitary contribution we will write the evolution in terms of the density matrix